deodeta/6.00/README.md

 The operator `+` is **overloaded**.  **Overloaded Operators** have a meaning that depends upon the types of operands.
 The example above displays the concatenation of two strings using the `+` operator.

 ### [Type Conversion ](https://www.youtube.com/watch?v=SLvTCHhu5SE&list=PLB2BE3D6CA77BB8F7#t=961)
-Python does some type checking.
+Python does some type checking, but be disciplined about what kind of operators you apply to what operands (type discipline).

 The code below
 ````
 'a' + 3
 ````
-produces a **static semantic error**.
+raises a **static semantic error**.
 The expression is syntactically correct (operand - operator - operand), but it is not meaningful, as one can not concatenate `str` and `int` objects.
 More precise, the error is a TypeError:

 ````
 >>> 'a' + 3